The quantum algebra of partial Hadamard matrices: Introduction

 In the rectangular case, some of the results in \cite{bni} extend in a quite straightforward way, the only subtlety being the fact that Wang's quantum permutation group $S_N^+$ must be replaced with $\widetilde{S}_M^+$, the quantum semigroup of quantum partial permutations of $\{1,\ldots,M\}$.
 The latter, as usual in the quantum setting, is defined via its ``algebra of functions''.
 Doing this kind of extension will be our main goal here.
 Note that this is a different type of `rectangular' generalization to that studied in \cite{bss}, where we investigated certain quantum symmetric spaces for quantum permutation groups.

 On the positive side, we will obtain indeed a correspondence $H\to G$, we will show that the correspondence behaves well with respect to the tensor products $\otimes$, and we will abstractly characterize the matrices $H$ producing semigroups $G$ which are classical.
+In general one can view $G$ as an algebraic invariant associated to $H$ and hope that the knowledge of $G$ should yield some information on $H$.

 On the negative side, we will only partly axiomatize the algebraic structure of $\widetilde{S}_M^+$.
 Also, we will not consider any of the more advanced results from \cite{bbi}, \cite{bni}, notably those having something to do with Woronowicz's Tannakian duality in \cite{wo2}.